patricia-pan/supersonic-tapping/README.md

 # supersonic-tapping
+Have you heard of Dance Dance Revolution (DDR), Tap Tap Revenge, or Beat Saber?
+If you have, then you would know that's what missing from that list is the next hit browser-based rhythm game.

+Fortunately for you, you've stumbled across Super Ultra Mega Sonic Tapping of Keyboard Evolution™

 Super Ultra Mega Sonic Tapping of Keyboard Evolution.
 Unit 1 project for General Assembly's Software Engineering Immersive (GA SEI), as a part of the 12/14/20 Supersonics cohort.

 ## Context
-Have you heard of Dance Dance Revolution (DDR), Tap Tap Revenge, or

 ## Project Requirements